 As an interesting side note: The Grand Scheme of Ferdinand Marcos was to create a “Playground of the Gods” in this beautiful bay.
 Close to Manila and unspoiled, it would be the perfect vacation spot for Manila’s elite.

-2004 – Puerto Galera was awarded exclusive and prestigious membership to the Most Beautiful Bays in the World Club, an UNESCO affiliated international non-government organization based in Vannes (France) which aims to promote, protect and develop marine and bay sources.
+2004 – Puerto Galera was awarded exclusive and prestigious membership to the Most Beautiful Bays in the World Club.
+A UNESCO affiliated international non-government organization based in Vannes (France) which aims to promote, protect and develop marine and bay sources.

 Puerto Galera has made Oriental Mindoro a popular tourist destination.
 It has numerous fine beaches with enchanting, sheltered coves and turquoise waters beneath a green mountainous backdrop.

-Spreading out about 10 kms. around the coast, the town’s focal point is the Poblacion (town proper) and its ferry dock.
-It is considered as the “Little Baguio” of Mindoro due to its zigzag roads and steep ravines.
+Spreading out about 10 km. around the coast, the town’s focal point is the Poblacion (town proper) and its ferry dock.
+People consider it as the “Little Baguio” of Mindoro due to its zigzag roads and steep ravines.
 Its excellent natural yacht harbor is effectively protected by Medio Island at the mouth of the picture-perfect Muelle Bay.